Royal Commission into Institutional Responses to Child Sexual Abuse Case Study 5 Report and Findings

 The Salvation Army (Australia Eastern Territory) has cooperated fully, openly and transparently with the Royal Commission into Institutional Responses to Child Sexual Abuse and acknowledges the findings released today regarding Case Study 5.

-At present, we are studying these findings and after this material has been reviewed, The Salvation Army will be in a position to comment further and in greater detail.
+At present, we are studying these findings and recommendations handed down.
+After this material has been reviewed, we will be in a position to comment further and in greater detail.

 Once again, The Salvation Army wishes to express its deepest sorrow to survivors and their families who have been traumatised and hurt as a result of our failures.
 To confirm, The Salvation Army no longer runs any children’s homes as outlined in Case Study 5.